luke-buttifant/AlphaWars/README.md

 An online first person shooter game.

 To run game:
-1. click on releases ---->
+1. click on releases.
-2. Press Development Beta
+2. Press Development Beta.
 3. Download the installer.